-Aortic dissection is tear or a rupture in the aorta.
+Aortic dissection is a tear or a rupture in the aorta.
 It is the most serious of these complications and can result in sudden death.
 Mitral valve prolapse is when one of the heart’s valves — the mitral valve — doesn’t close correctly.
-Mitral valve prolapse can cause aortic regurgitation, which allows blood to flow backwards into the heart.
+Mitral valve prolapse can cause aortic regurgitation, which allows blood to flow backward into the heart.

 Imaging is an important part of medical care for those with Marfan Syndrome and it begins with their initial diagnoses — which usually includes a CT (computerized tomography) or MRI (magnetic resonance imaging) scan — and continues for the rest of the patient’s life.